Lubrum/Data_Analysis-Technical-Drawing/README.md

 # Third Part - Dataset 2 - Descriptive Statistics

-we proceed the same way we did previously with the first dataset.
-First, we removed the samples from BALM course (mathematics), because we have just three samples, being almost impossible to infer any general information from the math students performance.
-We did the same for BALP and BALQ in case of Technical Drawing II.
+I proceed the same way I did previously with the first dataset.
+First, I removed the samples from BALM course (mathematics), because there are just three samples, being almost impossible to infer any general information from the math students performance.
+I did the same for BALP and BALQ in case of Technical Drawing II.

 ```R
 all_data_II <- all_data_II[!(all_data_II$curso == "BALM"),]